 Many of what she did, I repeat.
 Some of the good things and the bad, the happy and the sad.
 When I saw myself repeating her mistakes, her life was telling me to turn around.
 Her pains and difficulties taught me what will make sense.
 Her joys and triumphs are a source of inspiration I live with my kids today.

 5. She taught me to give no matter what.

 I cannot understand why she keeps giving to everyone; people coming by, whether she just meets them, to her siblings and practically to anyone she likes.
 Up until I lost her I really don’t know why she loves giving even if she doesn’t have much.

 When I look at her life and how she was loved and taken care of, I understand why.
-How can you not give back love to someone who did nothing but gives?
-I am sure the four of us is happy because we knew in ourselves we did all the best we could for her.
-She is not a perfect mom and we are not the perfect kids, but in our heart, we give back our love to her no matter how.
-That is why she give, she loves.
+How can you not give back to someone who did nothing but give?
+I am sure the four of us are happy because we knew in ourselves we did all the best we could for her.
+She is not a perfect mother and we are not the perfect kids, but in our hearts, we give back our love to her no matter how.
+That is why she gives, she loves.